Grounded Text-to-Image Synthesis with Attention Refocusing: Experiments

 \subsection{Ablation studies}

+We ablate the two losses using GLIGEN~\cite{li2023gligen} as the baseline method in ~\Fref{fig:ablation}.
+GLIGEN sometimes struggles with prompts with multiple objects, especially objects in the same category or size.
+CAR loss can mitigate this problem, but the generated objects still have attributes blended from others.
+For instance, with only CAR loss, a generated car might have a mixed chair feature and vice versa.
+Incorporating CAR and SAR losses further mitigates the attribute blending problem.

-We ablate the two losses using GLIGEN~\cite{li2023gligen} as the baseline method in \Tref{tab:ablation} for all categories in the HRS benchmark.
+We further perform quantitative evaluation in ~\Tref{tab:ablation} for all categories in the HRS benchmark.
 Adding CAR or SAR loss to the GLIGEN model improves the baseline in all four categories.
-Particularly, in spatial relationships, while SAR can improve GLIGEN by approximately 5\%, CAR loss outperforms it with around a 9\% improvement.
-When using both losses, we can achieve a 14\% accuracy improvement.
+Particularly in spatial relationships, using SAR or SAR can improve GLIGEN by approximately 6\%.
+When using both losses, we can achieve an around 10\% accuracy improvement.

-Besides the quantitative results, we show the visual comparison in \Fref{fig:ablation}.
-These guidances can mitigate the problem of generating extra objects in the background as well as the missing object issue.
-For example, in the first-row images, GLIGEN generates three people without any drier.
-The number of people is fixed after adding the SAR loss while the driers appeared with the help of the CAR loss.
-The combination of two losses corrects the generated images in object locations and numbers.
-Other samples also show the favorable results of CAR in object color binding (e.g., the yellow horse in the third row) and SAR in counting and spatial location (e.g., the airplane in the last row).